Kremlin says it fears full-scale fighting in Ukraine’s east

 Asked about Kozak’s comment, Peskov said that in the case of a Srebrenica-like threat, “all countries, including Russia, will take steps to prevent such tragedies.”
 He alleged that that virulent nationalist rhetoric in Ukraine was inflaming hatred against the mostly Russian-speaking population of the east.

-A Turkish Foreign Ministry official said Friday that the United States has notified Turkey that two U.S. warships will travel to the Black Sea and stay there until May 4.
+A Turkish Foreign Ministry official said Friday that the United States has notified Turkey that two U.S. warships will sail to the Black Sea on April 14 and April 15 and stay there until May 4 and May 5, respectively.
 The official, speaking on condition of anonymity in line with government rules. said the U.S. notified Turkey 15 days prior to the ships’ passage in line with a convention regulating shipping through the Turkish straits.

 Such visits by the U.S. and other NATO ships have vexed Moscow, which long has bristled at Ukraine’s efforts to build up defense ties with the West and its aspirations to eventually join NATO.